cdn77/debugr/README.md

 logger.error(new Error('Which shan\'t disappear without a trace!'));
 logger.log(Logger.INFO, 'Just so you know');

-// At the end of your task you must call this: logger.flush();
+// At the end of your task you may call this for manual invocation logHandler.flush: logger.flush();
 ```